eventflow/EventFlow/Documentation/EventStores-MSSQL.md

 To use the MSSQL event store provider you need to install the NuGet package `EventFlow.EventStores.MsSql`.

+Be sure to read the topics on [performance tips](./PerformanceTips.md).

 ## Configuration

 Configure the MSSQL connection and event store as shown here.